 Most of the economic activity in Bonney Lake is located along the State Route 410 corridor.
 For discussion and planning purposes, the City has divided the commercial sector of the City into three (3) major activity areas: Downtown, Midtown, and Eastown.
 Downtown is occasionally referred to as Old Town, as it was the initial commercial center developed in the City.

 Downtown is generally described as that area along SR 410 from from the western edge of the City at Meyers Road to Fennel Creek past Main St E (formally 184th Ave E).
 Downtown is the original commercial center of the City and serves as the western gateway to the present day City limits.
 A downtown redevelopment concept plan was prepared for the area in 2001, entitled the “Strategic Commercial District Plan”.
 It was updated in 2007.
 The Downtown area serves as a civic center of the city, with the existing park and ride lot, post office, Justice & Municipal Center, Public Safety Building, and library as anchors.
-It was envisioned that a new city hall and/or community center will also be built in Downtown to further solidify it as the civic center of the City.
+It is envisioned that a new city hall and/or community center will also be built in Downtown to further solidify it as the civic center of the City.
 The principal business anchor on the north side of SR410 in the Downtown area is the Grocery Outlet.
-The south side is anchored by the Rainier Office Building.
+The south side is anchored by the Rainier Office Building and the Franciscan Medical Center.

 Learn about and download the Downtown Plan by visiting our Downtown Plan page.